Commemorating Northborough's Role in the American Revolution

 Colonial Witness Houses

 The Northborough Revolutionary War witness houses are defined as houses built prior to the end of the war and that are still in existence to this day.
-Northborough historians have identified twenty-seven such houses.
+Northborough historians have identified twenty-eight such houses.

 These houses were home to ordinary people who lived in extraordinary times.
 Some were home to the fifty Minutemen who marched on April 19th 1775, to Concord when the alarm reached town.
 A few were even home to loyalists.
 Yet all witnessed the founding of the United States and the two and a half centuries since.